RainLoop/rainloop-webmail/vendors/Autolinker/_/_/README.md

   `true` to have email addresses auto-linked, `false` to skip auto-linking of email addresses.
 Defaults to `true`.<br /><br />
 - **twitter** : Boolean<br />
   `true` to have Twitter handles auto-linked, `false` to skip auto-linking of Twitter handles.
 Defaults to `true`.
-- **replaceFn** : Function<br />
-  A function to use to programmatically make replacements of matches in the input string, one at a time.
-See the section
-  <a href="#custom-replacement-function">Custom Replacement Function</a> for more details.

 For example, if you wanted to disable links from opening in new windows, you could do: